College of Health

 Students must have permission to enroll for more than 18 credit hours during either the fall or spring semester, or more than 9 in the summer.
 Generally, overload requests for up to 21 hours for the fall or spring semester (12 in the summer) will be granted to students with an NIU cumulative GPA of at least 3.00 or if the student is in his/her last semester of course work.
 Overloads requests beyond these maximums are highly unusual.
 Overloads will not be permitted for first semester students.

 A student who doesn't earn a C or better after two attempts in a course may petition to retake the course for a 3rd time.
-If approved by an adviser, the student will be directed to secure permission from the chair of the department in which the course is offered.
+If approved by an advisor, the student will be directed to secure permission from the chair of the department in which the course is offered.

 Students notified by the Student Financial Aid Office about unsatisfactory progress and issues relative to the non-release of their financial aid should set up an appointment with the Director of Academic Advising.
 Please call our office at 815-753-1891 to schedule an appointment.